 We moved up to a suite with a seating zone, restroom, and dozing zone.
 The beds were OK with a warm cover.
 The shower was pleasant and hot.
 Our solitary grumbling was the washroom entryway was somewhat difficult to open.

-I truly delighted in it remain here and wished we could have gone through the following night here rather than at Tayka de Desierto.
+I was truly delighted in it remaining here and wished we could have gone through the following night here rather than at Tayka de Desierto.
 It’s such a pleasant respite from the long, dusty, and rough streets in the region.

 My just and minor concern is that there are no wardrobes or drawers to put garments, so one needs to live out of the bag or put garments and so on the floor.